Search for resonant $WZ \rightarrow \ell\nu \ell^{\prime}\ell^{\prime}$ production in proton$-$proton collisions at $\mathbf{\sqrt{s} = 13}$ TeV with the ATLAS detector: Object reconstruction and identification

 \section{Object reconstruction and identification}

 Electron candidates are reconstructed from energy deposits in the electromagnetic calorimeter which are matched to a well-reconstructed ID track~\cite{EGAM-2018-01}.
 Only electrons with transverse energy $\et>$7~\GeV~and within the pseudorapidity range of $|\eta|<$2.47, excluding the barrel--endcap transition region 1.37$<|\eta|<$1.52 are considered.
-Muons are identified either by matching muon spectrometer tracks with tracks in the ID or by using the calorimeter-based muon identification~\cite{PERF-2015-10}.
+Muons are identified either by matching muon spectrometer tracks with tracks in the ID or by using the calorimeter-based muon identification~\cite{PERF-2015-10,MUON-2018-03}.
 They are required to have transverse momentum $\pt>$5~\GeV~~($\pt>$15~\GeV~if calorimeter tagged) and pseudorapidity $|\eta|<$2.7.

 Identification and isolation criteria, either `loose', `medium' or `tight' as described in Refs.~\cite{EGAM-2018-01,PERF-2015-10}, are applied to electron and muon candidates.
 Identification criteria are based on shower shapes and track parameters for electrons, and on track parameters for muons.
 The isolation criteria use information about ID tracks and calorimeter energy deposits in a fixed cone of size $\Delta R =$~0.2 around each lepton.
-Four lepton categories are designed using the identification and isolation criteria: \emph{Baseline} electrons and muons are required to satisfy `loose' identification and isolation criteria (for muons with $\pt>$300~\GeV~ the dedicated `High $\pt$ identification' is required).
+Four lepton categories are designed using the identification and isolation criteria: \emph{Baseline} electrons and muons are required to satisfy `loose' identification and isolation criteria (for muons with $\pt>$300~\GeV~ the dedicated `High $\pt$ identification' is required~\cite{MUON-2018-03}).
 The \emph{Loose}, \emph{Tight Z} and \emph{Tight W} leptons are defined as subsets of the \emph{Baseline} lepton selection with $\pt>$25~\GeV.
 For the \emph{Tight Z} leptons the `medium' identification and `tight' isolation criteria are applied, while for \emph{Tight W} leptons the `tight' identification and `tight' isolation criteria are applied.
+The tighter identification and isolation requirement applied to the lepton of the $W$ candidate is motivated by lower background rates for leptons from the $Z$ candidate, which are well constrained by the requirement on their invariant mass.